SergioAlias/sporeflow/README.md

 5. If needed, modify `time`, `ncpus` and `memory` variables in `config/cluster_config.yml`.

-6. Download a UNITE classfier in QIIME2 format from [https://github.com/colinbrislawn/unite-train/releases](https://github.com/colinbrislawn/unite-train/releases).
+6. Download a UNITE classfier in QIIME 2 format from [https://github.com/colinbrislawn/unite-train/releases](https://github.com/colinbrislawn/unite-train/releases).
 We recommend using one of the following (remember to change the name accordingly in `config/config.yml`):
    - `unite_ver10_dynamic_all_04.04.2024-Q2-2024.2.qza`
    - `unite_ver10_99_all_04.04.2024-Q2-2024.2.qza`